layer6ai-labs/conformal-prediction-fairness/README.md

 </p>

 # Fairness of Conformal Prediction
-This is the codebase accompanying the paper ["Conformal Prediction Sets Can Cause Disparate Impact"](https://arxiv.org/abs/2410.01888).
+This is the codebase accompanying the paper ["Conformal Prediction Sets Can Cause Disparate Impact"](https://openreview.net/forum?id=fZK6AQXlUU), accepted as a Spotlight paper to ICLR 2025.

 ## Environment Setup